awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **Last documentation update:** |today|

+Apr 26, 2016
+    The *SSL Certificate Requirements* topic has been removed, since it is no longer relevant.
+    Support for SHA-1 signed certificates was deprecated in 2015 and the site that housed the test scripts has been removed.

 Mar 14, 2016
     Added a new topic to the |SWF| section: :doc:`swf-lambda-task`, which describes how to implement a |SWF| workflow that calls |LAM| functions as tasks as an alternative to using traditional